 Almost 300 million people suffer from anxiety, the most prevalent mental disorder there is and it can impact all aspects of life.
 Jordan Raskopoulos has a great talk about living with anxiety and has helped me understand how even small things matter.
 If you notice any symptoms, do not hesitate to consult with your doctor.

 If you'd like to learn more about Lean, you can watch Eric Ries (the author of the Lean Startup book) talk about it or read some basics, by the Interact Design Foundation.
-Or if you'd like to dive deeper with us, next Thursday 30.5 you can join our Lean UX workshop in partnership with the Slovak UX Association.
+And to learn how applied it into delivering high quality UX, read our Lean UX design process.